Martin Luther King Jr. Memorial Baptist Church

 After the first two church services were conducted on the patio of Sis.
-Williams" home, it was agreed that a building needed to be secured for future services.
+Williams home, it was agreed that a building needed to be secured for future services.
 The Renton Community Center, located at 324 Smithers Street, was secured.
-This building, later named "The Odd Fellows Lodge" became the first worship site for the Solid Rock Baptist Church.
+This building, later named "The Odd Fellows Lodge," became the first worship site for the Solid Rock Baptist Church.

-Realizing there was African-American population in the Skyway area, Rev. Henderson and Sis.
-Williams walked door to door inviting all who would listen to come and worship at the new church.
+Realizing there was an African-American population in the Skyway area, Rev. Henderson and Sis.
+Williams walked door to door, inviting all who would listen to come and worship at the new church.
 She promised to pick-up all who wanted to attend but had no transportation.
 On July 24, 1977, Solid Rock Baptist Church held its first service in its newly acquired location.

 During the months of October and November, our congregation continued to grow.
 It was also at this period we lost the services of our first minister, Rev. J.W.
 Henderson.
 Sis.
 Margie Williams, determined not to let her vision die, contacted Mr. John Cannon, Executive Director of the Ecumenical Metropolitan Ministries.
 After numerous contacts, Sis.
 Williams was referred to Rev. Leon C. Jones, Area Minister for the American Baptist Association, North Puget Sound Area.
-Rev. Jones meet with church members to discuss the development of the church, and at that time it was requested that a minister be found.
+Rev. Jones met with church members to discuss the development of the church, and at that time it was requested that a minister be found.
 The request was taken to the core staff of the American Baptist Churches.

 In December 1977, the first services under the leadership of Rev. Leon C. Jones, Area minister, were held.
-Assisting him was the Rev, Tom Fukuyama of Tacoma, Rev. Fukuyama’s leadership abilities were of great value.
+Assisting him was the Rev. Tom Fukuyama of Tacoma.
+Rev. Fukuyama’s leadership abilities were of great value.
 He was especially instrumental in setting up inspirational prayer meetings, public relations contacts and community input.
 It was during this period that the congregation felt a new awakening and a new sense of direction.

 On January 29, 1978, our congregation overwhelmingly voted to change the name of the church from Solid Rock Baptist Church to Martin Luther King Jr. Memorial Baptist Church.